 Teenage sexual involvement: at-risk lifestyle

-Apart from the high risk of pregnancy and STIs previously noted, there is the potential for emotional damage from each broken relationship being carried into subsequent relationships.
+Apart from the substantial risk of pregnancy and STIs previously noted, there is the potential for emotional damage from each broken relationship being carried into subsequent relationships.
 The rise in sexual activity apart from intercourse is also a source of emotional harm for adolescents.
-Random oral sex at adolescent gatherings, sexting and posting photos on social media are all sources of distress, depression and cynicism for both girls and boys.
+Random oral sex at adolescent gatherings, sexting and posting photos on social media, the demand for and mimicking of porn-inspired sex acts are all sources of distress, depression and cynicism for both girls and boys (Tankard Reist, 2016).

-Teenage girls are more susceptible to infection due to the immature development of the adolescent cervix compared to the cervix of an adult female which is thicker and more resistant to viruses.
+Teenage girls are more susceptible to infection due to the immature development of the adolescent cervix compared to the cervix of an adult female which is thicker and more resistant to viruses (CDC, 2017).
 Encouragement to postpone sexually activity is an important health message for all teenage girls for this reason alone.

 What about contraception and ‘safe sex’?

 The contraceptive pill in one form or another has long been promoted as a very effective means of preventing pregnancy (99.7% for the combined pill) but there is more to this picture, especially for adolescents.
 Similarly, since the HIV/AIDS epidemic of the 1980s, condoms have been the lynch-pin of the ‘safe sex’ approach to disease prevention.
 This ‘harm minimisation strategy’, originally targeting at-risk adults, has been assumed to be an appropriate model for adolescents as well.

 Correct age appropriate information is important, including information about contraception, but such information must be correct and complete and with an understanding of the adolescent’s developmental needs.

 There are two considerations:

 1) failure rates in practice – ‘typical use’

 Failure rates –